張韵苧 Dr. Chang, Yun-Chu

 Research Interests

-My research lies at the intersection of contemporary art, philosophy, and anthropology, focusing on how artistic practices engage with existential and social issues.
-Through oil painting, portraiture, and phenomenological analysis, I explore the relationship between individuals and their environments, particularly in marginalized communities.
+My research lies at the intersection of contemporary art, philosophy, and anthropology, and asks how artistic practice can engage directly with existential and social questions.
+Working through oil painting, portraiture, and phenomenological analysis, I investigate the relationship between individuals and their environments, with a sustained focus on marginalised communities.

-One of my key areas of interest is the role of portraiture as a method of inquiry.
-My doctoral research, 100 Rooms, examined the existential crises of young people in the UK through a series of 55 oil portraits and recorded narratives, drawing on Heideggerian phenomenology.
-This project underscored my broader interest in the capacity of painting to serve as both documentation and dialogue, capturing the presence and subjectivity of individuals beyond traditional representation.
+A central strand of my work develops portraiture as a method of inquiry.
+My doctoral project, 100 Rooms, brought together 55 oil portraits and recorded narratives to examine the existential crises of young people in the UK through a Heideggerian phenomenological lens.
+The project clarified my broader commitment to painting as both documentation and dialogue: an encounter that makes presence and subjectivity perceptible beyond the conventions of representation.

-I have collaborated with over twenty charitable organizations in Taiwan, France, and the UK, painting portraits of sex workers, homeless individuals, school dropouts, waste collectors, and elderly people living alone (2023–2025).
-My socially engaged practice extends beyond the studio, utilizing portraiture as a means of connection, advocacy, and visibility in public and community spaces.
-These projects explore how artistic intervention can challenge dominant narratives and create alternative spaces for recognition.
+Since 2022, I have collaborated with more than twenty charitable organisations across Taiwan, France, and the UK, producing portraits with and for sex workers, unhoused people, school dropouts, waste collectors, refugees, and older adults living alone.
+This socially engaged practice is not confined to the studio.
+It uses portraiture as a form of public and community-based relation, creating conditions for connection, advocacy, and visibility.
+These projects consider how artistic intervention can contest dominant narratives and open alternative spaces in which individuals are seen and recognised as existing.

-Moving forward, I aim to further investigate how artistic methodologies—particularly portraiture and material experimentation—can contribute to interdisciplinary dialogues on identity, memory, and social structures.
-Through both practice-based and theoretical approaches, I seek to challenge conventional boundaries in art research and expand the possibilities of artistic engagement in contemporary society.
+Looking ahead, I will continue to refine methodologies that treat art as fieldwork, particularly through portraiture and material experimentation, to generate interdisciplinary dialogues on identity, memory, and social structures.
+By working practice-based and theoretical approaches in tandem, I aim to challenge established boundaries in art research and expand the possibilities of artistic engagement in contemporary society.

 Awards and Exhibitions